| | |

 I’ve heard good things about Ísafjörður, where a group of 18th-century buildings house a heritage museum.

-Subscribe to my newsletter to receive my pared-down, just-the-essentials 3-week Iceland itinerary!
+Subscribe to my once-a-month newsletter to receive my pared-down, just-the-essentials 3-week Iceland itinerary!
 It’s suitable for printing out or you can download it to your phone.
 Use the form below:

 Days 15-16: West Iceland